DataGreed/python-appsflyer-server-events-api/README.md

 Let's be honest, AppsFlyer server-to-server event API is a [horrible mess of bad design decisions](https://medium.com/@DataGreed/bad-api-design-studying-confusing-appsflyer-server-to-server-api-3c0a2af0b991).

-This projects aim to simplify interaction with this API and lessen the chances of shooting yourself in the foot.
+This projects aims to simplify interaction with this API and lessen the chances of shooting yourself in the foot.

 ## Usage